About Us

 Mission

-The Urban Systems Lab is an interdisciplinary research, design and practice space at The New School that provides knowledge and analysis for developing more equitable, resilient, and sustainable cities.
+The Urban Systems Lab is an interdisciplinary research, design and practice space at New York University that provides knowledge and analysis for developing more equitable, resilient, and sustainable cities.
 Our mission is to develop systemic solutions to the social and environmental challenges driving inequity and injustice in cities.
 We collaborate with researchers, policymakers, designers, and communities to co-create data-driven tools, research, and transformative strategies that strengthen science communication, enhance decision-making, and support urban resilience and adaptation in cities across the world.

 Vision